mobinrai/mvc_from_scratch/README.md

 ### PHP MVC Framework from Scratch...
 #
 #### Is a project from scratch to give idea about how the mvc frameworks is developed
-##### This project is just for learning purpose only not for production and development.
+##### This project is just for learning purpose.It is not tested.
 Learn and share your ideas.

 #### To run project :
 ##### you have to install or have already installed composer on your machine